aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 };
 ```

-In order to inject custom labels, it is required to assign the [**WorkbookSettings.GetGlobalizationSettings()**](https://reference.aspose.com/cells/cpp/aspose.cells/workbooksettings/getglobalizationsettings/) property to an instance of the **CustomSettings** class defined above before adding the Subtotals to the worksheet.
+In order to inject custom labels, you must assign the `WorkbookSettings.GetGlobalizationSettings()` property to an instance of the **CustomSettings** class defined above before adding the subtotals to the worksheet.

 ```cpp
 #include <iostream>